Skip to content

 For a neurotypical person, laundry is “one task.”

-For an ADHD brain, laundry is roughly 25 separate tasks masquerading as one.
+For an ADHD brain, laundry is more than a dozen separate tasks masquerading as one.

 Somewhere between step 8 and step 9, you got distracted by a Wikipedia article about the history of the Empress Hotel, and now it is three days later.